-3. My boiler is leaking water
+1. My boiler is leaking water

-5. My pilot light flame has changed colour
+2. My pilot light flame has changed colour

 You might also notice:

-- A smell of gas when your boiler is running
+- Smell of gas when your boiler’s running

 - Scorching or brown/black marks on the boiler

-- A musty smell or signs of soot
+- Musty smell or signs of soot

-If you suspect carbon monoxide or a gas leak you should immediately switch off your gas supply at the meter, open your doors and windows to let air into your home, and leave the house.
+And remember, if you think you’ve got a carbon monoxide or gas leak, immediately switch off your gas supply at the meter, open your doors and windows to ventilate the house, then leave the home and get outside.
 Contact the National Gas Emergency line on 0800 111 999.

-6. My pilot light keeps going out
+3. My pilot light keeps going out

-7. My condensate pipe is frozen
+8. My condensate pipe is frozen

-8. My thermostat isn’t working
+9. My thermostat isn’t working